Open Source

 If you don't purchase, you can keep using it, the popup will just keep reminding you that you can always do so.

-There is also an idea that there might be an additional service available with additional features for a small monthly fee.
+There is also an idea that there might be an optional additional service available with additional features for a small monthly fee.

 The hope is that with this model, it will be possible to continue ongoing development.